varunthakkar564/Image-Based-Text-Classification-Using-OCR-/docs.md

 ## FAQs and Troubleshooting

-If you encounter any issues or have questions about Image2Text Analyzer, please refer to the FAQs section in the [README.md](README.md) file.
+If you encounter any issues or have questions, please refer to the FAQs section in the [README.md](README.md) file.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Image2Text Analyzer, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
+If you'd like to contribute to this industrial project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.